12 and a Half Angry Men: Reception

 The episode received a 2.6 rating in the 18-49 demographic and was watched by a total of 5.16 million viewers.
 This made it the most watched show on Fox's Animation Domination line-up that night, beating The Simpsons, Bob's Burgers and The Cleveland Show.
 The episode was met with mixed reviews from critics.
 Kevin McFarland of The A.V.
 Club gave the episode a B−, saying "Every beat of the 12 Angry Men homage shows up exactly when it should, but that reliability doesn't come off as lazy, since at least some work has to go into creating all the little twists, and whoever's responsible for Quagmire's orgy recreation certainly had a bit of time on their hands."
-Mark Trammell of TV Equals wrote, "I don't know if I can truthfully say that '12 and a Half Angry Men' worked entirely, but it wasn't an embarrassment, either, I suppose.
-As those of you who got the allusion from the title already know, the main plot line was taken from the classic Twelve Angry Men, a stage play that later became the source for several movies."
+Mark Trammell of TV Equals wrote, "I don't know if I can truthfully say that '12 and a Half Angry Men' worked entirely, but it wasn't an embarrassment, either, I suppose."